 - Mission-Pack Sequel: Most games' sequels basically sum up to "add new songs, throw in some new modes and features."
 Kinda justified, as an installment that forces a change of hardware would be quite costly.

 - Nintendo Hard: Most games take a lot of time to learn, even moreso to master

 - No Export for You: The vast majority of Bemani games are not released outside east Asia, as getting the licenses for the songs for other markets are a pain in the butt, not to mention arcades outside of that area are not near as popular as they used to be.
 Dance Dance Revolution is a notable exception.

 - Portmanteau Series Nickname: What the term "Bemani" originally was..

 - Regional Bonus: Para Para Dancing (the Korean version of PPP) has three extra sensors.
 No, there is no 8-way mode; rather, it allows the player to play facing sideways or completely away from the screen.

 - Expect any current series to have the songs "Rin to shite saku hana no gotoku".

 - "FLOWER" is notorious for not only being crossed over to every active game in the series, but even to games from other companies, including Bandai Namco's Taiko Drum Master, Sega's maimai and Taito's Groove Coaster.
-Currently, the only Bemani game it has yet to appear on is Nostalgia.

 - "I'm so happy" is shaping up to be this.
 Notably, unlike the above two it's the original song being crossed over into SOUND VOLTEX ii -infinite infection- instead of a remix.